dathere/datapusher-plus/README.md

 sudo -u postgres dropuser datapusher
 ```

-To ensure the Datapusher+ service is not automatically invoked when tabular resources are uploaded, remove/comment out the following `ckan.datapusher` entries in your `ckan.ini`:
+To ensure the Datapusher+ service is not automatically invoked when tabular resources are uploaded, remove `datapusher` from `ckan.plugins` in your `ckan.ini` file.

+Also remove/comment out the following `ckan.datapusher` entries in your `ckan.ini`:

 * `ckan.datapusher.formats`
 * `ckan.datapusher.url`
 * `ckan.datapusher.callback_url_base`
 * `ckan.datapusher.assume_task_stale_after`

+Note that resources which has been pushed previously will still be available on the CKAN Datastore.
+You will have to delete these resources separately using the UI or the CKAN [resource_delete](https://docs.ckan.org/en/2.9/api/index.html#ckan.logic.action.delete.resource_delete) API.

 If you're no longer using the CKAN Datastore:

 * Edit your `ckan.ini` and remove/comment `datastore` from `ckan.plugins`.
 * Remove/comment out the `ckan.datastore.write_url` and `ckan.datastore.read_url` entries.

-To confirm the uninstallation is successful:
+To confirm the uninstallation is successful, upload a new tabular resource and check if:

 * tabular Resource Views (e.g. datatables_view, recline_view, etc.) are no longer available
 * the **Datastore** and **Data Dictionary** tabs are no longer available